Frequently Asked Questions

 In case of fog, you can quickly fail to see the posts; therefore you must redouble your attention to avoid getting lost.
 If 30 minutes after passing a post you cannot find another one, you must return to the previous post to avoid getting too far from the trail.

-You can also take other useful equipment such as a hat, sunglasses, hiking sticks, a beanie, gloves and sunscreen.
+You can also take equipment that can be useful such as a hat, sunglasses, hiking sticks, a beanie, gloves and sunscreen.

 In case of snow or ice along the walking trail, the climb can only be authorized when the mountaineers have crampons.